Maximum Drawdown: How to Calculate and Reduce MDD | Upscale

 Swing Trading

-20-30% acceptable due to multi-day position exposure.
+20–30% is acceptable due to multi-day position exposure.
 Overnight gaps and extended holding periods create higher drawdown potential.
-Swing traders accept larger drawdowns for larger profit targets.
+Swing traders accept larger drawdowns in exchange for larger profit targets.
+Example: an average hold time of 5–7 days, position sizing at 2% risk per trade, and a historical MDD of 24% over a three-year period — acceptable given a 35% annual return achieved over the same period.

 Day Trading

-Strict 5% daily and 10% total limits enforced by funded account providers.
-Breach triggers immediate suspension.
-Protects firm capital while testing trader's risk discipline.
+Strict 5% daily and 8–10% total drawdown limits are standard across funded account providers.
+A breach triggers immediate suspension.
+This protects firm capital while testing the trader's risk discipline.

 Personal Tolerance Framework

-Multiply MDD by account size to visualize actual dollar loss. $100,000 account with 20% MDD equals $20,000 decline.
-Can you stomach this psychologically?
+Multiplying MDD by account size visualizes the actual dollar loss.
+A $100,000 account with 20% MDD equals a $20,000 decline.
+The honest question: can you endure this psychologically?

 What is an example of maximum drawdown?